What is a Personal Injury Lawsuit

 How to Prove Negligence in a Personal Injury Case

-To prove negligence in a personal injury case, your attorney must be able to show that the at-fault party owed you a duty of care, breached that duty, that their breach directly led to your injuries, and you suffered injuries or damages as a result.
+To prove negligence in a personal injury case, you must be able to show that the at-fault party owed you a duty of care, breached that duty, that their breach directly led to your injuries, and you suffered injuries or damages as a result.

 Duty of Care